MariusAnje/SWIM/README.md

 ### Implemented modules
 All modules are implemented for efficient second derivative calculation.
-For each computational module (e.g., fully connected and convolutional), there is a wrapper module called ''SModule''.
-SModule.op is the wrapped operation (layer), SModule.weightS is a dummy placholder to host the second derivative of its weight, SModule.noise is an instance of noise caused by device varitaions and SModule.mask is a mask that shows which weight is protected by write-verify.
+For each computational module (e.g., fully connected and convolutional), there is a wrapper module called "SModule".
+SModule.op is the wrapped operation (layer), SModule.weightS is a dummy placeholder to host the second derivative of its weight, SModule.noise is an instance of noise caused by device variations and SModule.mask is a mask that shows which weight is protected by write-verify.
-Note that the syntax for each layer wrapped by SModule is exactly the same as the PyTorch version, except that they takes two inputs: ''input'' and ''inputS''. ''input'' is the traditional input and inputS is a dummy palceholder to host the second derivative of ''input''.
+Note that the syntax for each layer wrapped by SModule is exactly the same as the PyTorch version, except that they takes two inputs: "input" and "inputS". "input" is the traditional input and inputS is a dummy placeholder to host the second derivative of "input".
 A list of modules implemented is:
 1. SLinear
 2. SConv2d